 Critical Component of the CMMS: The Repair Work Order

-The better and more consistently recording of repair activities is done, the greater potential for yielding greater and more specific information about an operation.
+The better and more consistently recording of completed repair work orders, the greater potential for yielding more specific information about an operation.

 From the very start, the implementation of a computerized maintenance management system (CMMS) is a long and arduous process.
 One of the largest concerns is how to effectively get the correct data into the system in the first place, and then, how to get useful information out.

-What follows can provide a method to get better data into the CMMS with every work repair request.
+What follows can provide a method to get better data into the CMMS with every repair work order.
 The yield is more and better data for analysis, which is the all important question in the long-term successful evaluation of the implementation-is this information tool providing useful information?

 There is no replacement for a good, integrated implementation plan that covers the setup of the database, training, data design and collection, etc. Consider this as an enhancement to be added to the existing plan.